Text Only Plans

 One of the most affordable it appears is from MetroPCS.
 For as little as $30/month you can get unlimited voice and text messaging.
 You can see the details here.
 This page will highlight exactly what services are provided for this fee.

 There are also smaller prepaid providers that are available in some areas of the US which might also be an option.
 For instance Page Plus Cellular.
-I haven't used their plans, but it appears that you could buy minutes for as little as $10, they roll over, so you wouldn't have to buy them frequently.
-Then purchase one of their power text packages: $10.95 would get you 2,000 messages, and $19.95 would get you unlimited messages.
+You could buy unlimited calling and unlimited texting for $29.95/month with 2GB of data.
 It might be worth checking into if their service is sufficient in your area.
-Be sure you know how frequently you would need to buy minutes.

 What Do You Say?